mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 If a node requires multiple training phases (e.g., ``GaussianClassifierNode``), ``Flow`` automatically takes care of reusing the iterator multiple times.
-In this case generators are not allowed, since they "expire" after yielding the last data block.
+In this case generators are not allowed, since they *expire* after yielding the last data block.
 If you try to restart them, they raise a ``StopIteration`` exception.
 General iterators, instead, can always be restarted.
 For example, you can loop over a list as many times as you need.